ag2382/quake2-full/README.md

 ## 3 types of functional armor

-Only one armor has been worked on, although not fully implemented yet
+Only one armor type has been worked on, although not fully implemented yet
 * Zora Tunic ~ allows player to breathe underwater

 ## Other Changes